Coprinellus domesticus: Similar species

 Coprinellus radians is identical in every aspect except for its larger spore size.
 These are the only two species that are known to form this ozonium.

 Microscopy may be required to distinguish related species in the group.

 Habitat and distribution

+The species is saprophyte, growing gregariously or in small clusters (occasionally alone) on decaying hardwood logs.

+It is present worldwide.
 It grows on hardwood stumps, logs, and debris in North America from May to September in the East and November to April near the West Coast.

 Uses

 Although it is difficult to identify, it has been said to be edible.